In this post I’ll show you how to use the Astra WordPress theme and Gutenberg block editor to build your website using Starter Templates.

 - White branding of your web design

-- Ability to “hook” into the theme to add Google Analytics tracking code
+- Custom Layouts which allow you to “hook” into the theme to add Facebook Pixel or Google Analytics tracking code

-So while you can build a complete website with the free Astra WordPress theme, you might want some of the additional functionality you can get from the premium plugin.
+So while you can build a complete website with the free Astra WordPress theme, you might want some of the additional functionality you can get from the Astro Pro plugin.

 Putting it All Together